MaxBehrens1/ros-gazebo-maze-solver/README.md

 ## Internship Project with PHINXT
 Creating a controller using ROS2 Humble that drives a differential drive robot.
-The robot will work using a LIDAR system to solve a maze.
+The robot uses a LIDAR sensor and can solve a complex maze using the left hand rule or a PPO algorithm.